colbylwilliams/Azure.iOS/README.md

 // Get
-AzureData.collection(databaseId, collectionId: collectionId) { r in
+AzureData.get(collectionWithId: id, in: databaseId) { r in
     // collection = r.resource
 }

-// using an instance of `ADDatabase` database.get (collectionWithId: collectionId) { r in
+// using an instance of `ADDatabase` database.get (collectionWithId: id) { r in
     // collection = r.resource
 }

 // Delete
-AzureData.delete(collection, databaseId: databaseId) { s in
+AzureData.delete(collection, from: databaseId) { s in
     // s == successfully deleted
 }